Asset Forfeiture Auction Information

 All persons who intend to bid must fill out The Bidders Registration Form and register prior to the commencement of the auction and must present identification with a picture ID such as a valid driver’s license, State ID, student ID card, and/or passport.
 Please read the Bidders Registration Form thoroughly for complete instructions.
 The Bidder Registration Form is available in Adobe Acrobat PDF format.
 To open, fill out, or print the Bidder Application Form from your own computer you must have Adobe Acrobat Reader installed on your machine.
 Get Adobe Acrobat Reader.

 AUCTION SCHEDULE AND DETAILS

-- The next auction has tentatively been scheduled for Fall or 2018 (no date has been confirmed)
+- The next auction has tentatively been scheduled for Spring/Summer of 2019 (no date has been confirmed)

 ** All auctions have been tentatively scheduled at the Neil Blaisdell Center in the Pikake Room.

 The auctions will be conducted by Rosen Auctions.
 The property to be sold may include cars, jewelry, cameras, electronic surveillance equipment, mechanical and electric hand tools, and other items.
 A list of the property and confirmation date will be posted prior to each scheduled auction at Rosen Auctions web site.

 The vehicles and items to be sold may be inspected from 11:00 a.m. on the scheduled date of the event.
 The auction will begin at 12:00 p.m.

 This auction is the result of ongoing efforts by State and County law enforcement agencies to curb criminal activities by seizing and forfeiting assets used or acquired in connection with criminal activities.
 The proceeds from this auction will be used by state and county law enforcement agencies to combat crime.

 Employees (and their immediate family members) of each county police department, each prosecuting attorney’s office, and the Department of the State Attorney General are not eligible to purchase forfeited property.